pastweb/atom-css/packages/vite/README.md

   </div>
 </div>
 ```
-How you can see in the example above the `clsx` function coditional assignment as the svelte native conditional assignment are supported.
+How you can see in the example above the `clsx` function conditional assignment as the svelte native conditional assignment are supported.
 This is valid even for vue, which use an internal function for the conditional assignment.

 example: